nowzoo/nowzoo-angular-bootstrap-lite/README.md

 # Angular Bootstrap Lite

-This library is an Angular wrapper for Bootstrap components that require adding to and subtracting from the DOM:
+This library is an Angular wrapper for those Bootstrap components that add and subtract elements from the DOM:

 - Modals
 - Tooltips